 Phenotypic and genotypic coefficient of variation

-The genotypic and phenotypic coefficient of variation are presented in Table 6 below.
+.
 In this study the phenotypic variance were higher than the genotypic variance implies that the environmental effects and other uncontrolled errors on the phenotypic performance of genotypes.
 Relatively higher genotypic variances were observed from thousand seed weight and grain yield while minimum value of genotypic variance were observed from disease data (CHS, Rust and RR) and stand counts.